-Record revenue from federal grants used to assist school districts in providing improved vocational-technical educational programs that lead to academic and occupational skills needed to work in a technologically advanced society.
+Record revenue received from federal grants received through nonfederal agencies other than OSPI used to assist school districts in providing improved vocational-technical educational programs that lead to academic and occupational skills needed to work in a technologically advanced society.

 See 6138 for this type of revenue received from federal grants through OSPI.
 See 6238 for this type of revenue received directly from the federal agency.